Murder of Yetunde Price

-Yetunde Hawanya Tara Price (August 9, 1972 – September 14, 2003) was the oldest half-sister of and personal assistant to the leading tennis players Venus and Serena Williams.
-On September 14, 2003, she was murdered in a drive-by shooting in Compton, California, United States by Robert Maxfield.
+Yetunde Hawanya Tara Price (August 9, 1972 – September 14, 2003) was the oldest half-sister of and personal assistant to tennis players Venus and Serena Williams.
+On September 14, 2003, she was murdered in a drive-by shooting in Compton, California, by Robert E. Maxfield.

 Background

-Price was the oldest of Oracene Price's five daughters.
-She was one of Venus and Serena Williams’ three other sisters, a half-sibling from a previous marriage between their mother, tennis coach Oracene Price, and Yusef Rasheed.
+Yetunde was the oldest of Oracene Price's five daughters.
+She was one of Venus and Serena Williams' three other sisters, a half-sibling from a previous marriage between their mother and tennis coach Oracene Price, and Yusef Rasheed.

-For a time, Price worked as a personal assistant to her tennis playing sisters and as a nurse.
+For a time, Price worked as a personal assistant to her tennis-playing sisters and as a nurse.
 At the time of her death, she also owned a hair salon.
-According to media reports, Price, despite "accepting some financial assistance" from her sisters, continued to live with her children in their house in a 'run-down' district and continued to work as a nurse, also engaging in her personal-assistant responsibilities which saw her appear at Wimbledon in the year of her death.
+According to media reports, Price, despite "accepting some financial assistance" from her sisters, continued to live with her children in their house in a "run-down" district and continued to work as a nurse, also engaging in her personal-assistant responsibilities which saw her appear at Wimbledon in the year of her death.
 According to the reports, Price was "determined to pay her own way in the world."
 Price was the mother of three children.